SQL Injection Attack Definition

 Does Avi offer an SQL Injection Attack Defense?

-The architectural advantages of the Avi Vantage Platform power Avi’s intelligent WAF, gaining real-time application security insights thanks to the platform’s strategic location in the application traffic path.
+The architectural advantages of the Avi platform power Avi’s WAF, gaining real-time application security insights thanks to the platform’s strategic location in the application traffic path.
 This architectural advantage and the platform’s multi-cloud capabilities extend to WAF network security.
 Learn more about how Avi’s WAF helps to prevent SQL injection attacks.